madhu1992blue/bash-design/src/separating-line-into-fields.md

-# Separate Line Into Fields
+# Separate Each Line Into Fields

 Intuition says to use `cut` in a loop but this is quite inefficient:
 ```bash